prmr/SoftwareDesign/modules/Module-04.md

 ### Practical Coverage Analysis

 Test coverage is typically computed by tools that *instrument* the source or bytecode and report how much coverage is achieved for different criteria supported by the tool.
-In this course we use the EclEmma Eclipse plug-in to compute coverage.
-EclEmma supports instruction, line (a proxy for statement), and branch coverage.
+For example, EclEmma supports instruction, line (a proxy for statement), and branch coverage.
 See the Module 0 exercises for instructions on how to install and run EclEmma.

 ### Acknowledgements

 The part of this module on test case selection and structural testing was adapted from a lecture originally created by Prof. Andreas Zeller based on material from the book "Software Testing and Analysis: Process, Principles, and Techniques”, by Pezze & Young, Wiley, 2008

 ## Reading

-* Textbook 3.7, 7.2, 7.6;
 * The [Java Tutorial - Annotations](https://docs.oracle.com/javase/tutorial/java/annotations/index.html)
 * The [Java Tutorial - Reflection](https://docs.oracle.com/javase/tutorial/reflect/)
 * The [Vogella Unit Testing Tutorial](http://www.vogella.com/tutorials/JUnit/article.html)